 While saving money can help you follow your budget, don’t forget about the other side of the coin — increasing your income.
 If you work for an employer, consider asking for a raise or searching for a new job with a higher salary.

 You could also make more money with a side hustle, such as driving for Uber, renting out a room on Airbnb, completing tasks on TaskRabbit, or doing freelance work online.
-According to a Bankrate survey, the average side hustler made an extra $686 per month in 2018.

 Whether you use this extra income to pay off debt or shore up your savings account, it could go a long way toward helping you follow your budget and achieve your financial goals.